wilsonwangdev/wilson/misc.md

 > Python: Variables hold references to objects; everything is an object, and memory is managed.
 No explicit pointers.
 >
 > JavaScript: Primitives copy by value; objects/arrays/functions are passed and assigned by reference-like semantics.
 No explicit pointers.

+Q: What does .a and .so mean in Linux?

+A: .a means “archive” (static), .so means “shared object” (dynamic) from Unix/ELF history

+> On Unix, static libraries were packaged by the ar tool into archives of object files, hence the extension .a for “archive.”
+Linkers would extract only needed objects from that archive at build time, embedding them into the executable.
+>
+> When System V and later Unix variants adopted ELF, they formalized dynamically loaded libraries as shared objects—ELF files with type ET_DYN—so the convention became .so for “shared object.”